 The presentation also introduced leading examples that show how the framework of a procurement policy can take the following into account.

-・ The areas covered differs from certification schemes
+- The areas covered differ from certification schemes

 Biodiversity conservation, overfishing, human rights violations, etc.